 What are jitter and latency, and why do they matter?

-Jitter and latency are two critical factors affecting the quality of your Internet connection.
-Latency refers to the time it takes for data to travel from your device to a server and back.
-Lower latency means faster response times, which is crucial for online gaming, video calls, and streaming.
-Jitter, on the other hand, measures the variation in latency over time.
-High jitter can cause buffering, lag, and choppy audio or video in communication apps.
+Jitter and latency are two key factors that affect the quality of your internet connection.
+Latency is the time it takes for data to travel from your device to a server and back.
+Lower latency means faster response times, which is especially important for online gaming, video calls, and live streaming.

 How to use the jitter test